MaFi-Games/Captain-of-industry-modding/README.md

 Following steps describe how to package a 3D model.

 1. Ensure that your Unity project has a new directory under `Assets` with your mod name, in our case that is `ExampleMod`, create it if necessary.
-2. Under the mod directory `Assets/ExampleMod`, import 3D model (incl. textures) to Unity by drag&drop of your files.
-Creating a separate folder for each asset is a recommended.
+2. Under the mod directory `Assets/ExampleMod`, import 3D model (incl. textures) to Unity by drag & drop of your files.
+Creating a separate folder for each asset is recommended.
-3. Drag the 3D model file to the Unity scene, set its position and rotation to all zeros using Inspector and make it look like as you want (add materials, etc.).
+3. Drag the 3D model file to the Unity scene, set its position and rotation to all zeros using Inspector and make it look as you want (add materials, etc.).
 Note: it is important that your asset has zero position and rotation.
 If you need to reposition it, edit the 3D model or make it a child that can be moved.
 4. Create a prefab by dragging the root object and dropping it to the project pane.
 This will make a new `.prefab` file.
-5. Assign the newly created prefab to any asset bundle from the drop-down menu on the bottom of Inspector tab.
+5. Assign the newly created prefab to any asset bundle from the drop-down menu on the bottom of the Inspector tab.
 You can create a new bundle called `asdf` or pick any existing one.
 6. Right click anywhere in the project window (on any file or empty area) and select `[MaFi] Build asset bundles`.
 After Unity is done processing, notice that the AssetBundle  name of your prefab was set to a new value.
 7. To use prefabs in your mod, simply right-click any prefab and select `Copy Path`.
 That path can be used to load your prefab in the game.